 Have you ever heard of a condition called barodontalgia?
 No, it’s not some exotic location in Europe, but you do have to fly in an airplane to experience it.
 Unfortunately, unlike a vacation, you probably don’t want barodontalgia.
 In laymen’s terms, this condition is simply a high-altitude toothache.
 Similar to a scuba diver experiencing decompression sickness from gas build-up when they descend into deeper parts of the ocean, your teeth can be affected by pressure changes.
-Your Lake Forest dentist, Dr. Fondriest, explains how pockets of gas can get inside your teeth when you fly, causing discomfort and even potential tooth damage.
+Dr. Fondriest, explains how pockets of gas can get inside your teeth when you fly, causing discomfort and even potential tooth damage.

 How Serious is a High-Altitude Toothache?